fabianaschneck/my_site/content/en/publication/2016-apostilaR/index.md

 #publication: ""
 #publication_short: ""

-abstract: "PDF available for download.
+abstract: "PDF and datasets used as exemplas are available for download here.
 Introduction to R and aplications in Ecology"
 #tags:
 #- Source Themes
 #featured: false